My name is Ashleigh Jarvis-Flinn and I am the PROUD granddaughter of the late Major Roger J. Flanik.

-I chose the Dayton National Cemetery as my sponsor project with Wreaths Across America, where my grandpa is buried.
-But first, let me tell you a little about the cemetery itself.
+But first, let me tell you a little bit about the cemetery itself.

-This cemetery was established in 1867 and as of today, there are more than 51,000 veterans interred there.
+This cemetery was established in 1867 and as of today, there are more than 51,000 veterans buried there.
 Soldiers from the Civil, Spanish-American, and Indian Wars are buried there, as well as a few jazz/blues musicians, such as Joe Henderson, Joseph "Big Joe" Duskin and Johnnie Wilder, Jr. from the R&B group "Heatwave."
-I didn't know this, but "Private" Wilder served in the US Army, and years later helped write and perform one of my mom's favorite songs, "Always and Forever."
+I didn't know this, but "Private" Wilder served in the US Army, and years later helped write and perform a very popular song from ther 70's, "Always and Forever."
 Two professional baseball players, Tommy Henrich and Stubby Magner, are also buried at the Dayton National Cemetery.

 Our lives changed forever when Grandpa went home to God on May 21, 2016.
 The following December, my family and I made the decision that every Christmas, we will place a wreath at Grandpa's headstone during the Wreaths Across America "Laying of the Wreaths" ceremony.
 We will pass this tradition down to future generations to come.
 Because we want everyone to remember what an amazing man he was.
 An amazing husband, father, grandfather, and pilot.